By Lisa Johnston

-Consumer electronics sales for the holiday season should be up 5 percent in manufacturers' shipments this year, but down from last year's 14-percent spike, according to CEA's Holiday Sales and Forecasts report, released during its Industry Forum in October.
+Consumer electronics sales for the holiday season should be up 5 percent in manufacturers' shipments this year, but down from last year's 14-percent spike, according to CEA's Holiday Sales and Forecasts report, released here last week during the annual Industry Forum.

 The annual survey, presented by CEA's industry analysis director Sean Wargo, is based on a random access telephone survey of 1,000 U.S. adults during early October 2004 and focuses on CE gift giving intent.
 (For CEA, the holiday season begins in September and ends in November, since manufacturer shipments after November would not have an effect on late-year sales.)

 Wargo calls the 5 percent prediction “reasonable” and “conservative” based on growth so far in a variety of categories.
 CEA predicts that overall annual manufacturer shipments of CE products will be $108.8 billion during 2004 vs. 2003's $100.7 billion, an 8 percent gain, and the second straight time the industry has crossed the $100 billion level.

 A variety of categories show hearty growth, Wargo said, “There is predominately good news out there.
 Clouds are hard to find.”
 For instance, the audio/video categories combined are up 11.8 percent in dollars and 6.9 percent in units.
 Audio alone has raised itself out of the doldrums, up 9.1 percent in units and 11 percent in dollars.
 Video alone is up 2.1 percent in units and 2.3 percent in dollars, which is understandable “given the high base number in 2003” due to HDTV and DVD.

 Yet, he warned his audience of manufacturers and retailers, “Will everyone in this room benefit due to holiday sales growth?
 No. But it will be good for the industry.”